Uzbekistan

 Chief accountants of entities that must undergo mandatory audits are subject to several IPD requirements established in the Law on Accounting of 1996, as amended in 2016.
 In order to practice as a chief accountant of such entities, individuals must have a university diploma and obtain practical experience of no less than three (3) years.
 In addition, chief accountants are required to undergo annual CPD programs of no less than 20 hours per year.

 The Central Bank of the Republic of Uzbekistan also establishes educational requirements for chief accountants who provide services to entities under its supervision.
-No information regarding the requirements is available.
+However, no specific information regarding the requirements is available.

-Accountancy professionals other than the categories described above may also choose to join professional organization of accountants and auditors and be subject to their educational requirements, including the requirements for obtaining voluntary certifications such as CAP/CIPA and the national certification of accountant developed by the National Association of Accountants and Auditors, the Chamber of Auditors, and the Federation of Accountants of Uzbekistan.
+Accountancy professionals other than the categories described above may also choose to join professional organization of accountants and auditors and be subject to their educational requirements, including the requirements for obtaining voluntary certifications such as CAP/CIPA and the three-level system of national certification of accountant developed by the National Association of Accountants and Auditors, the Chamber of Auditors, and the Federation of Accountants of Uzbekistan.
 Obtaining professional education is not required for the provision of accounting services.
-The extent of alignment of the educational programming with IES has not been reported.
+The extent of alignment of the educational programming with IES has not been assessed yet.

 As indicated in the Presidential Resolution No. 3946 of 2018 On Measures to Further Develop Audit Activity in the Republic of Uzbekistan, overall professional development of accountancy profession, both initial and continuing, needs to be significantly strengthened.
 The resolution requires the stakeholders, within specified timeframes, to review the university curricula; develop a plan to bring it in line with the international best practices in education; include international standards in the curricula; reconsider auditor certification/qualification processes and procedures; and explore modern learning methods and approaches, among other activities.